steelbreeze/state.js/doc/state.com.md

 **message**: `any`, The message that triggered the transition.

-**instance**: `IActiveStateConfiguration`, The state machine instance.
+**instance**: `IInstance`, The state machine instance.

 **history**: `boolean`, Internal use only

 ## Class: PseudoStateKind
-An enumeration of static constants that dictates the precise behaviour of pseudo states.
+An enumeration of static constants that dictates the precise behavior of pseudo states.

 Use these constants as the `kind` parameter when creating new `PseudoState` instances.